AndrewAnnex/asap_stereo/README.rst

 2. Bundle Adjustment was added to the HiRISE workflow, possibly of marginal benefit.
 3. PEDR data, and pedr2tab is optional as the ODE Rest API is used to get relevant data.
 4. Image resolutions are encoded in file names in meters with an underscore for decimals (ie 0_25.tif would be 25 cm per pixel).
-5. Hillshade alignment of the HiRISE dem to the target DEM is used to improve/speed up alignment of HiRISE.
+5. Hillshade alignment of the HiRISE dem to the target DEM is used to improve/speed up alignment of HiRISE to CTX.

 .. _SLURM: https://slurm.schedmd.com